APPID

 You can create sub-accounts and grant them permissions by referring to Granting Sub-accounts Access to COS.

-To grant a sub-account access to a specific bucket, you can add access paths for the sub-account.
-For more information, see Accessing Bucket List Using a Sub-account.
+To grant a sub-account access to a specific bucket, you can add a bucket policy for the sub-account with the root account.
+For more information, see Adding Bucket Policies.

 You can troubleshoot by referring to Resource Access Error.